List open files.

 UNIX domain sockets, followed by a colon (':') and the local path name when available, followed by ''->'' and the remote path name or kernel socket address in hexadecimal when available.

-Lsof may add two parenthetical notes to the NAME column for open Solaris 10 files: ''(?)'' if lsof considers the path name of questionable accuracy; and ''(deleted)'' if the -X option has been specified and lsof detects the open file's path name has been deleted.
-Consult the lsof FAQ (The FAQ section gives its location.) for more information on these NAME column additions.
+Lsof might add two parenthetical notes to the NAME column for open Solaris 10 files: ''(?)'' if lsof considers the path name of questionable accuracy; and ''(deleted)'' if the -X option has been specified and lsof detects the open file's path name has been deleted.
+Consult the lsof FAQ for more information on these NAME column additions.

 Lsof can't adequately report the wide variety of UNIX dialect file locks in a single character.
 What it reports in a single character is a compromise between the information it finds in the kernel and the limitations of the reporting format.